life-and-dev/son/son-of-god.draft.md

 Notice the unusual wording: "**the seed of the woman**" — not the seed of a man.
 In ancient times, seed typically referred to the father's contribution.
 Yet this prophecy emphasizes the woman's offspring.

-This could imply that the Christ would be formed from a **woman's egg** and not a **man's sperm**, foreshadowing the virgin birth.
-However, this remains **speculation**, as ancient people did not have microscopes and did not understand biology as we do today.
-What we can say with certainty is that the prophecy distinguished the Messiah's origin as unique — from the woman, defeating the serpent.
+This could imply that the Christ would be formed from a woman's contribution without a man's seed, foreshadowing the virgin birth.
+However, we must be cautious about reading modern biology into ancient prophecy.
+The ancient Hebrews did not understand reproduction as we do today.
+What we can say with certainty is that the prophecy distinguished the Messiah's origin as unique — from the woman, defeating the serpent — which was fulfilled in Jesus' virgin birth through the Holy Spirit.

 ### God as Creator, Not Incarnator